 (This is a common course number.
-Last year's course prefix/number PHI 208)
+Former course prefix/number PHI 2081

-The history of philosophy from the Renaissance through the 19th century is examined.
-Emphasis is on continental rationalism, British empiricism, Kantian metaphysics and epistemology, and the Hegelian system as it relates to 20th century philosophies.
+The history of philosophy from the Renaissance through the 19th, century is examined.
+Emphasis is on continental rationalism, British empiricism, Kantian metaphysics and epistemology, and the Hegelian system as it relates to 20th, century philosophies.
 The historical relationship between these schools of thought is explored.
 (3 Lec.)
-(Coordinating Board Academic Approval Number 3801015535)